Leptospirosis

 Mode of Transmission

-Transmission can be via:
+Transmission can be via (3,12):

-• Direct contact with urine or tissues of infected animals including rodents
+• Direct contact with urine or tissues of infected animals including rodents.

-• Ingestion of food or water that has been contaminated with urine of infected animals
+• Ingestion of food or water that has been contaminated with urine of infected animals.

 • Inhalation of droplet aerosols of contaminated fluids

-• Contact with contaminated water during outdoor activities such as swimming, wading and white-water rafting in rivers, and lakes and dams.
+• Contact with contaminated water during outdoor activities such as swimming, wading and white-water rafting in rivers, lakes and dams.

 Incubation Period

-Usually 5&endash;14 days, with a range of 2&endash;30 days.
+Usually 5-14 days, with a range of 2-30 days.
+(3)

 Period of Communicability

-Susceptibility and Resistance
+Susceptibility

 Management